Iruvattam Manavaatti

-Iruvattam Manavaatti is a Malayalam language political romantic film.
-It was released on 4 February 2005.
-Kunchacko Boban played veterinary doctor Goutham's role in this movie.
+Iruvattam Manavaatti is a 2005 Indian Malayalam language political romantic film.
+The film stars Kunchacko Boban and Kavya Madhavan.
+This film is inspired by the Tamil film Run (2002), starring R. Madhavan and Meera Jasmine.

 Plot

 The movie was based on the political background of Kannur.
 The movie was based on the life of a veterinary doctor Goutham and Bhoomika born in a strong communist family of Kannur.
 The movie deals with all the happenings after both of them fall in love.